350+ Resume Keywords & How to Use Them

 What keywords do applicant tracking systems look for?

 The keywords that applicant tracking systems (ATS) look for vary depending on the job and industry.
-However, some common keywords that are often used by resume scanners include:

-• Skills: Use relevant keywords that describe your professional skills and experience, such as “project management,” “communication” or “data analysis.”
+• Skills: Use relevant keywords that describe your professional skills and experience, such as “project management,” “communication,” or “data analysis.”

 • Certifications: If you have any relevant certifications, make sure to include the certification name and any relevant keywords.

-• Action verbs: Use action verbs that describe your accomplishments and skills, such as “managed,” “created” or “developed.”
+• Action verbs: Use action verbs that describe your accomplishments and skills, such as “managed,” “created,” or “developed.”

 Do resume keywords need to use exact wording?